aquasecurity/deployments/enforcers/aqua_enforcer/kubenetes_and_openshift/manifests/README.md

 ## Considerations

-Consider the following options for deploying the Aqua Enforcer DaemonSet:
+You may consider the following options for deploying the Aqua Enforcer:

 - Mutual Auth / Custom SSL certs